 Students at the university are regarded as adults and citizens of the community as a whole.
 The main premise of the process is that we expect students to take responsibility for their behavior.
-The disciplinary process is fundamentally a learning process for the students.
-For the staff who work with students in question, the process provide the challenge and support necessary for students to learn from the experience.
-Typically, the Assistant Dean of Students will review disciplinary cases.
+The judicial process is fundamentally a learning process for the students.
+For the staff who work with students in question, the process provides the challenge and support necessary for students to learn from the experience.
+Typically, the Assistant Dean of Students will review judicial cases, however if the judicial case is related to residence life policies, those are handled by the Residence Life Professional Staff members.